lorin1999/pet/contents/introduction/README.md

 * Use of existing automatic tools
 * Creation of custom automatic tools

-I chose the last option (but without completely reinventing the wheel .. hopefully).
-So as part of the course I will create the [tools](#tools) ([here](../_tools/README.md)) that will create parts of the material and make sure that the materials are in good shape ([automation](#automation)) ... these tools and their development can then be used as part of the course to teach certain concepts ([self referentiality](#introspection-and-self-referentiality)).
+I chose the last option (but without completely reinventing the wheel ... hopefully).
+So as part of the course I will create the [tools](README.md#tools) ([here](../../_tools/README.md)) that will manipulate the material and make sure that it is in good shape ([automation](README.md#automation)) ... these tools and their development can then be used as part of the course to teach certain concepts ([self referentiality](README.md#introspection-and-self-referentiality)).
 So this actually fits all three aspects that were just discussed.
 So I guess Escher would be proud of me :).

 [![M.C.
 Escher, Drawing Hands, 1948](http://c7.staticflickr.com/4/3016/2879644822_34d42d0413_b.jpg)](https://www.flickr.com/photos/jameswy_wang/2879644822/in/photostream/)